Paraquad

 All paths lead to independence

 Since 1970, Paraquad has been a champion of equity and independence for people with disabilities.
-Through services, partnerships, education and advocacy, they’ve created a welcoming community — all working toward an integrated society where disability is viewed as a natural part of human diversity.
+Through services, partnerships, education and advocacy, it works toward an integrated society where disability is viewed as a natural part of human diversity.

 Independence is never one-size-fits-all.
-Instead, independence carries a different definition for each person.
+Instead, it carries a different definition for each person.

 CHALLENGE

 If you’ve driven down Highway 64 in St. Louis, you’ve probably seen a sign for “Paraquad” sticking out next to the Science Center.
-Countless people with disabilities regard this as a home away from home — where they find support, connection and strength.
+Many people with disabilities consider it a home away from home — where they find support, connection and strength.
 However, without a St. Louis content strategy, the brand was not achieving the regional visibility it sought.

 SOLUTION

-Paraquad turned to Paradigm to increase brand awareness before the launch of a major capital campaign in 2025.
-We chose to expand upon the concept of “All Paths Lead to Independence,” inspiring a St. Louis content strategy about how Paraquad’s services activate a world of possibilities.
+Paradigm drew on its experience in marketing for nonprofit organizations to increase Paraquad’s brand awareness before the launch of a 2025 capital campaign.
+We ultimately devised “All Paths Lead to Independence,” a multi-channel campaign centered on a world of possibilities.

 SEO Strategy

-Paraquad boasted a breadth of service pages, yet none were easily discoverable for users who had yet to hear of the brand.
+Paraquad offered a breadth of services, but none were easily discoverable for users who had not yet heard of the brand.

-To bolster our ongoing efforts, we established a robust St. Louis content strategy of four blogs a month.
-Each covered a different path to independence, allowing us to add more service-related keywords to the website, target additional traffic each month and emphasize the many opportunities available at Paraquad.
+Then, we broadened the scope.
+Our team established a robust St. Louis content strategy of four blogs a month.
+Each covered a different path to independence, allowing us to add more service-related keywords to the website and target additional traffic each month.

 “To be able to market and brand a mission, you have to be able to feel it — beyond what’s on a piece of paper.
 That mission focus is imperative for a nonprofit, so I have really appreciated Paradigm’s commitment to embracing it.”